bskim03/Obsidian/README.md

-# This is an Obsidian repositary of KBS
+# This is an Obsidian repository of KBS
+sample change
+change2